radius-project/radius/docs/contributing/contributing-code/code-organization/README.md

----
-type: docs
-title: "Understanding Radius repo code organization"
+# Understanding Radius repo code organization
-linkTitle: "Code Organization"
-weight: 100
----

 This document describes the high-level organization of code for the Radius repository.
 The goal of this document is to capture most of the important details, not every single thing will be described here.